 They know where most of us keep our treasures.
 The empty drawers in seconds and are rummaging through your wardrobes seconds later.
 They’ll check under your bed and in your freezer.
 But we don’t think they’ll be checking under the seat of your dining chairs– in a hidden chair compartment.

-OK… so you have to keep this DIY project a secret if you’re going to do it!
+OK… so you have to keep this DIY hidden chair compartment project a secret if you’re going to do it!
 Unless someone else knows that you have a hidden compartment in your dining chairs, we think this secret storage area will serve its purpose well.

-Is this the secret compartment idea that you are looking for?
-Keep reading to learn how it’s done
+Is this the hidden chair compartment idea that you are looking for?
+Keep reading to learn how it’s done!

 - Chair with cushion